-Where the application under consideration derives from an international application for which the EPO did not act as ISA or as the authority charged with the supplementary international search (SISA), the application is subject to a supplementary European search under Art.
-153(7) (see B‑II, 4.3, the Decision of the Administrative Council of 28 October 2009, OJ EPO 2009, 594, the Notice from the EPO dated 24 March 2010, OJ EPO 2010, 316 and the Notice from the EPO dated 5 April 2011, OJ EPO 2011, 354), and normally an EESR is issued accordingly (see B‑XI, 1 and B-XI, 2).
+Where the EPO has not drawn up an international search report (as ISA) or a supplementary international search report (as the authority charged with the supplementary international search (SISA)), the application is subject to a supplementary European search under Art.
+153(7) (see B‑II, 4.3.2); a supplementary European search report and search opinion are issued accordingly (see B‑XI, 1 and B-XI, 2).
 The first communication is then issued as in C‑III, 4.

 In such cases, promptly after entry into the European phase, the applicant is invited to amend the application within a period of six months (see the Notice from the EPO dated 29 June 2010, OJ EPO 2010, 406, and the Notice from the EPO dated 15 October 2009, OJ EPO 2009, 533).
 All amendments and comments filed within this period will be taken into account in drawing up the supplementary European search report and the search opinion.
 The supplementary European search will be based on the last set of claims filed up to expiry of this period for which any claims fee due is paid.